SartoRiccardo/2020_5bi_team4_chat_protcol/docs/software_project_management_plan.md

 ### 1.7 Definitions

 1. **Student:** A person developing the project, not necessarily part of our team.
+2. **Protocol:** A custom set of rules for 2 or more applications to let them properly communicate.
+Created specifically for this project.
+May also be referred to as **Chat Protocol**.

 ### 1.8 Evolution of the Project Plan